intelligent-soft-robots/pam_documentation/_sources/B3_tutorial2.md.txt

-# Tutorial 2: reading robot data
+# Tutorial 2: Reading robot data

 ## Reading robot data

-Tutorial 2 is started similarly to tutorial 1.
+Tutorial 2 is started similarly to [Tutorial 1](B2_tutorial1).

-While in tutorial 1 the frontend was used to send command to the pressure controlled robot, in tutorial 2 the frontend is used to read the robot data.
+While in Tutorial 1 the frontend was used to send command to the pressure controlled robot, in Tutorial 2 the frontend is used to read the robot data.

 ```python
 handle = get_handle()
 frontend = handle.frontends["robot"]
 observation = frontend.latest()
 ```
-observation is an instance of Observation.
+"observation" is an instance of the Observation-class.
 It contains has the following method:

 ```python
 # at each backend iteration (i.e. control iteration of o80_mujoco), an observation is generated.